typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

     }
     ```

-7. Explicitly include each such sub-module in the import graph available from `ts3.5/index.d.ts` -- either via direct import in that file or via imports in the other modules.
+7. Explicitly include each such sub-module in the import graph available from `ts3.5/index.d.ts`—either via direct import in that file or via imports in the other modules.
 (Note that these imports can simply be of the form `import 'some-module';`, rather than importing specific types or values from the modules.)

 7. Commit the `ts3.5` directory, since it now needs to be maintained manually until a breaking change of the library is released which opts into the new behavior.